 MRLs are also used as standards for the international trade in food.
 In addition, MRLs, while not direct public health limits, act to protect public health and safety by minimising residues in food consistent with the effective control of pests and diseases.
-As stated above, APVMA includes MRLs in its APVMA MRL Standard when they register a chemical product for use or grant a permit for use.
-APVMA then notifies FSANZ of these MRLs so that FSANZ may consider them for inclusion in the Code.
 In relation to MRLs, FSANZ's role is to ensure that the potential residues in food do not represent an unacceptable risk to public health and safety.